 Almost 2,000 primary six pupils have taken part in a series of safety workshops designed to keep Renfrewshire children safe.

-The annual Safe Kids events, organised by the Renfrewshire Community Safety Partnership and hosted by St Mirren Football Club, has delivered safety messages to more than 20,000 young people since it was first introduced more than a decade ago.
+The Safe Kids event, organised by the Renfrewshire Community Safety Partnership and hosted by St Mirren Football Club, covered everything from internet safety and drug and alcohol awareness to antisocial behaviour and responsible dog ownership.

 Kids also composed their poems for Paisley ahead of the town’s bid to be UK City of Culture 2021.
 The bid to win the culture competition will be submitted at the end of April.

 At a special VIP day on Friday 24th February, five pupils were awarded certificates by Provost Anne Hall for their winning Safe Kids poster designs.